johnnydaw2a/johnnydaw2a/README.md

 ![](https://efa-centro.org/wp-content/uploads/2018/06/daw.png)
 ## Bienvenidos 👋
-Me llamo Johnny Bermúdez
-Estoy estudiando DAW en el CEP
+Me llamo Johnny Bermúdez y estoy estudiando DAW en el CEP

 <!--
 **johnnydaw2a/johnnydaw2a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.